 Allow piston to sit in cylinder for 2 minutes then remove.
 Teflon seal will be compressed close to original size.

-Repeat Teflon seals resizing for second piston.
+Next, repeat the Teflon seals resizing process for the second piston.

 Install pistons fully into Vanos cover cylinders.
 Install intake/exhaust pistons (previously marked) into associated covers.
 Intake side cover has 5 bolt holes and exhaust side cover has 4 bolt holes.